-Additionally, the start times for final examinations and their duration are posted on the Registrar’s webpage.
+Additionally, the start times for final examinations and their duration are posted on the Registrar’s Final Exams webpage.

-I don't see anything on the registrar's site for my class start time.
+I don't see anything on the Registrar's site for my class meeting time.
 So, when should I schedule my final exam or assessment?

 I want to give an online exam, but my designated finals day is the first day of finals week.
 How do I give "ample time" without using class periods during the week before Reading Day?

-Provide access to the exam after the last class meeting and make the due date at midnight on the first day of exams if the faculty requires 72 hours to get the final grades posted.
+Provide access to the exam after the last class meeting and make the due date at midnight on the first day of exams.
 However, most online final exams consist of multiple choice and would require 24 hours or less to determine the final grades.
 The key is that you cannot have the due date on Reading Day or during the last few classes.

 What if my students or I want to deviate from the day and time that the Registrar’s Office posts for the final exam?

-You must adhere to the schedule posted on the Registrar’s webpage.
+You must adhere to the schedule posted on the Registrar’s Final Exams webpage.
 Deviations may create conflicts for students with other exams or activities.